caplena/knowledge-base/docs/12-Data-Manipulations.md

 This feature allows for quick corrections, such as fixing typos or updating incorrect information, saving time compared to reprocessing the entire dataset.

+> Each time you edit a verbatim on the Data page, 1 credit is used, no matter how small the change.

+**This includes:**

+- Fixing typos

+- Changing punctuation

+- Rewording part of a sentence

+- Any adjustment that alters the text content

+Why?
+Because Caplena reprocesses each edited entry to ensure your insights stay consistent across sentiment, topics, and reports.

 **Removing Rows and Columns Permanently**

 If you find certain rows or columns irrelevant or erroneous, you can remove them directly: